widdowquinn/pyani/docs/testing.rst

 ..
 TIP::
     If you wish to write new tests for ``pyani``, we ask that your test data and operations conform to this structure

+The ``tests/test_failing_data`` directory contains data that is known to cause problems for ``pyani`` in that at least two of the input genomes have no appreciable sequence identity.

 -------------
 Running tests